Jeep Cherokee Insurance Rates

 Rates are averaged for all Jeep Cherokee models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- High-risk drivers with multiple at-fault accidents pay on average $1,860 more per year for auto insurance
+- High-risk drivers with DUI or reckless driving convictions will pay on average $1,860 more each year for Cherokee insurance

 Rate Tables and Charts